 Sammy Sosa missed 30 games after a sneeze put him on the disabled list

-What’s funny is that he wasn’t the first person that this happened to.
+What’s funny is that he wasn’t the first person to whom this happened.
 The year before, two-time AL MVP Juan Gonzalez had hurt his back the same way.
-In 1985, Hall of Fame pitcher Goose Gossage had done the same.
+In 1985, Hall of Fame pitcher Goose Gossage did the same.
 Naturally embarrassed by the situation, Sosa told reporters that he wishes he would have just run into a wall or gotten into a fight to explain the injury.
 Sosa would miss 30 games.
 The Cubs went 16-14 in his absence.

 He had his worst season in years

 Sammy Sosa certainly didn’t have the type of season he’d become accustomed to in 2004.
 While it would have been almost impossible to keep duplicating the years he had from 1998-2003, it was clear that he simply wasn’t the same player and wasn’t displaying the same type of desire he had in years past.

 In 126 games in 2004, Sosa had a batting average of .253, his worst since 1997.
 He hit 35 home runs, his lowest total since that same ’97 season, and he failed to hit triple digits in runs batted in (80) for the first time since 1994.
 After returning from the DL following the sneeze heard ’round the world, he had a dismal slash line of .238/.311/.438 and struck out 98 times.